newbie2019-hub/awesome-saas-directories/README.md

 3. [StartupBase](https://startupbase.io/) - A directory for makers to showcase startups.
 4. [Launching Next](https://www.launchingnext.com/) - List your new startup for early adopters.
 5. [SideProjectors](https://www.sideprojectors.com/) - A hub for SaaS side projects.
+6. [IndieProducts.io](https://www.indieproducts.io/) - A directory for Indie products, Solopreneurs and Buildinpublic makers.

 ---